ayoshubh/Admin-Dashboard/README.md

+I have utilized React js and Tailwind to build an Admin Dashboard App where the administrator can track sales, inventory and website analytics.
+Moreover, the application gives insights related to market and business with custom components provided by open source react library Tremor.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.